People keep saying, why don't you people trust me?

 That's 44% of the nation's 15 million unemployed have been out of work for more than six months.

-In fact, nearly two-thirds of these workers actually have been jobless for a year or longer, according to the labor department.
+In fact, nearly two-thirds of these workers actually have been jobless for a year or longer, according to the Labor Department.

-Because long spells of unemployment erode skills and lower the longer-term income and employment prospects of these workers.
+Federal Reserve Chairman Ben Bernanke said Wednesday, I'm particularly concerned about that statistic because long spells of unemployment erode skills and lower the longer-term income and employment prospects of these workers.

 This is how you go about creating a permanent underclass, permanently dependent on the federal government.

-The hardships of workers are straining the nation's finances too.
+The hardships of workers are straining the nation's finances, too.

 In normal times, jobless workers can qualify for up to 26 weeks of state unemployment benefits.